 So I decided I needed something a bit different.
 I’m a big fan of Rab equipment, owning a number of Rab jackets and a Rab Ascent 700 sleeping bag.
 I’d also seen someone previously with a Rab 50L kit bag and really liked the look of it – the advantages of the Mountain Equipment bag but with added backpack straps.
 And, as it happens, available in 50L, giving me that bit of extra space to make packing easier.

-The bag is made from tough 600 denier polyester fabric, with a TPU film laminate and a double thickness base, and has triple-stitched seams and bar-tacked straps.
+Aka the Rab duffel bag, it’s made from tough 600 denier polyester fabric, with a TPU film laminate and a double thickness base, and has triple-stitched seams and bar-tacked straps.
 All this means that it is extremely hard-wearing, water-resistant, stain resistant, and more than up to the task of lugging around heavy loads without straps breaking or stitching coming loose.

 The inside of the bag is pretty simple, a big, roughly cuboid hole into which you can pack anything you like.
 The only real ‘feature’ internally are two zipped pockets in the mesh on the inside of the lid, which are handy for passports or anything else that needs to be kept accessible.
 Any other internal division is up to you to do, if you wish; I personally like the individual zipped containers to help keep my clothes organised, but that’s a matter of taste.

 On the outside, there are a few more features – standard carry handles as well as the two backpack straps.
 The backpack straps are adjustable at top and bottom, and fully removable which could be useful for air travel.
 At each end of the bag is a big handle which I know from experience is a massive help for manhandling it in and out of luggage racks, or just quickly grabbing and moving it in a hurry.